frederic-perez/AmE-dictionary/data/dictionary.md

 __mid-afternoon__
 __midafternoon__
 __midday__ _n_ :two::pencil2::hammer:
+__middle ground__ _idiom_ :two: Something that people with differing opinions or views can agree upon; a compromise. _More and more, it seems like people of differing views are unwilling to attempt to find a middle ground._
 __middle of the road__ _He is a middle of the road singer, and that's a good thing._
 __middle school__ _n_ A school for students intermediate between elementary school and college; usually grades 9 to 12.
 __Middle West__ :dart: